Frequently Asked Questions

 Few tips:

 - Take a good look at the movement and it's features.
-Tap on "Identify caliber" in manu and in the "Search filters" view starting from top mark the features with the checkmark (where applicable) which you know the movement has, and with the cross, which you know the movement doesn't have.
+Tap on "Calibers" in the menu and tap on filters button to open the "Search filters" view.
+Starting from top mark the features with the checkmark (where applicable) which you know the movement has, and with the cross, which you know the movement doesn't have.
 Ignore everything you are not sure.
-Once you had narrowed the matching results to the reasonable ammount (1-100 matches), you can tap on big button at the bottom to overview the list of matching movements.
+Once you had narrowed the matching results to the reasonable amount (1-100 matches), you can go to the list of matching movements.

 - Do not rely 100% just on provided photos in the list - some calibers can have different variations of bridge layouts and other parts.